markrogoyski/math-php/README.md

 // Provided solely for completeness' sake.
 // It is statistics tradition to provide these tables.
-// Math PHP has dynamic distribution CDF functions you can use instead.
+// MathPHP has dynamic distribution CDF functions you can use instead.

 // Standard Normal Table (Z Table)
 $table       = Table\StandardNormal::Z_SCORES;